Vaccine Ingredients – Thimerosal

 Some people have worried that thimerosal, an ethylmercury-containing preservative in some multi-dose preparations of influenza vaccine, could cause mercury poisoning either in children or affect the unborn children of pregnant women who receive this vaccine.
-But, for many reasons, thimerosal is not harmful.
+But, for many reasons, thimerosal contained in vaccines is not harmful.

 All mercury isn’t the same: Methylmercury vs. ethylmercury